pavoni/resque-rate_limited_queue/README.md

 end
 ````

-### A multiple classes of pausable job using another api
+### Multiple classes of pausable job using a new api
 If you have more than one class of job you want to queue to the api, then you can need to add another Queue class.
 This isn't hard

 ```ruby